vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 <img src="images/esp_d1_mini.jpg" height="180px" alt="ESP D1 mini" />

-* {{imgBasket}}Dupont male to male wires <a href="https://s.click.aliexpress.com/e/_DEy2mvt" target="_blank">(AliExpress)</a>
+* {{imgBasket}}Dupont male-to-male wires <a href="https://s.click.aliexpress.com/e/_DEy2mvt" target="_blank">(AliExpress)</a>
 <a href="https://amzn.to/4wfc4Re#ad">(Amazon US)</a>
 <a href="https://amzn.to/4dgoMqj#ad">(Amazon NL)</a>
-  * If you order these, you can better order all three types at ones, also for any further projects
+  * If you order these, it's better to order all three types at once, also for any future projects

 <img src="images/dupont_cable_mix.webp" alt="Dupont male to male wires" width="200px"/>

-* Plastic DIY Case, I used a box with the sizes 70 x 45 x 30 mm.
+* Plastic DIY case, I used a box with dimensions 70 x 45 x 30 mm.
-This one is not available anymore, but you can order a similar one (it's in <a href="https://s.click.aliexpress.com/e/_oEnMVdm" target="_blank">white still available</a>) or at least one with a minimal of these sizes.
+This one is not available anymore, but you can order a similar one (it's in <a href="https://s.click.aliexpress.com/e/_oEnMVdm" target="_blank">white still available</a>) or at least one with dimensions of this size or larger.

   * {{imgBasket}}A lot of boxes with all kinds of sizes <a href="https://s.click.aliexpress.com/e/_DDALbXD" target="_blank">(AliExpress)</a>
 <a href="https://amzn.to/4ts9gxB#ad">(Amazon US)</a>